HDVinnie/echo-server/README.md

 ```

 ### Setting the working directory
-The working directory in which `laravel-echo-server` will look for the configuration file `laravel-echo-server.json` can be passed to the `start` command through the `--dir` parameter like so: `laravel-echo-server start --dir=/var/www/html/example.com/configuration`
+The working directory in which `unit3d-echo-server` will look for the configuration file `unit3d-echo-server.json` can be passed to the `start` command through the `--dir` parameter like so: `unit3d-echo-server start --dir=/var/www/html/example.com/configuration`

 ## Subscribers
 The Laravel Echo Server subscribes to incoming events with two methods: Redis & Http.